phcompeau/biological_modeling_course/_pages/coronavirus/structural_diff.md

 The figure above shows how the salt bridge is radically different in the two viruses.
 In SARS-CoV, the two residues appear to directly point towards each other because in the SARS-CoV RBM, Tyr442 supports the salt bridge between Lys31 and Glu35 on ACE2.
 In contrast to Tyr442 in SARS-CoV, the corresponding amino acid in SARS-CoV-2 is the less bulky Leu455 (shown in yellow), which provides less support to Lys31.
 This causes the salt bridge to break, so that Lys31 and Glu35 of ACE2 point in parallel toward the RBD residue Gln493.
 This change allows Lys31 and Glu35 to form hydrogen bonds with Gln493 in SARS-CoV-2 (shown in blue).

-### Hotspot 353
+### Site 3: hotspot 353

-Finally, hotspot 353 is the third site of marked conformational differences between SARS-CoV-2 and SARS-CoV.
-Here, the difference between the residues is amazingly subtle, so much so that it takes a keen eye to even find them.
+Finally, we consider **hotspot 353**, which involves another salt bridge connecting Lys353 and Asp38 of ACE2.
+Here, the difference between the residues is so subtle that it takes a keen eye to notice them.

 ![image-center](../assets/images/Hotspot353.png){: .align-center}
-These are the 3D visualizations of hotspot 353 between SARS-CoV-2 (top) and SARS-CoV (bottom).
-The RBD is shown in purple and ACE2 is shown in green.
+Visualizations of hotspot 353 in SARS-CoV-2 (top) and SARS-CoV (bottom).
+The RBD is shown in purple, and ACE2 is shown in green.
 In SARS-CoV, the RBD residue Thr487 (yellow) stabilizes the salt bridge between ACE2 residues Lys 353 and Asp38 (red).
 In SARS-CoV-2, the corresponding RBD residue Asn501 (yellow) provides less support, causing ACE2 residue Lys353 (red residue on the left) to be in a slightly different conformation and form a new hydrogen bond with the RBD.
 {: style="font-size: medium;"}

 In SARS-CoV, the methyl group of Thr487 supports the salt bridge between Lys353 and Asp38 of ACE2, and the side-chain hydroxyl group of Thr487 forms a hydrogen bond with the RBM main chain.
 The corresponding SARS-CoV-2 residue Asn501 also forms a hydrogen bond between its side chain and RBM main chain.
 However, similar to what happened in hotspot 31, Asn501 provides less support to the salt bridge, causing Lys353 of ACE2 to be in a different conformation.
 Lys353 is then able to form an extra hydrogen bond with the main chain of SARS-CoV-2 RBM while maintaining the salt btidge with Asp38 of ACE2.